 In 2011, SIM launched the “Education Not Deportation” campaign and the College Access Program (CAP).
 By 2012, SIM participated in a collaborative effort that led to the Deferred Action for Childhood Arrivals (DACA) program, providing Dream Act eligible students with a work permit and social security number.

-SIM and Unafraid Educators co-authored the Learn Without Fear Policy which was implemented in MA at the state level through the 2020 Police Reform Bill.
+SIM and Unafraid Educators co-authored the Learn Without Fear Policy, which was implemented in MA at the state level through the 2020 Police Reform Bill.

 During the midst of the Covid-19 Pandemic, SIM along with community partners were successful in passing the Ordinance on Surveillance Oversight and Information Sharing and also a ban on the use of Facial Recognition Technology in the city Boston.
 SIM leaders were also part of creating the first-ever school policy that addressed the right to information privacy.